 Executive Director of the Fraunhofer Institute for Systems and Innovation Research ISI

 Business founder, IT entrepreneur and entrepreneur for risk capital in Great Britain, co-founder Silicon Fen („british Silicon Valley“)

 Helga Nowotny, em.
 Univ.-Prof. Dr.

-Former President European Research Council, Chair of the ERA Council Forum Austria
+Former President European Research Council

 Sylvia Schwaag-Serger, Univ.-Prof. Dr.

-Deputy Vice-Chancellor of the Lund University
+Professor of Research Politics, Lund University

 Leonore Gewessler, BA

 Minister of Climate Action, Environment, Energy, Mobility, Innovation and Technology

 Ao.
 Univ.-Prof. Dr. Martin Polaschek